mturk/svcbatch/docs/examples/apachetomcat.md

 #### Step 4:

 Rotate log files
-This will move Logs/SvcBatch.log to Logs/SvcBatch.log.1
-and create a new Logs/SvcBatch.log file
-Read the Log Rotation section for more details.

 ```no-highlight

 > svcbatch control Tomcat 234

 ```

+This feature is enable only if the log rotation is enabled.
+Add `/rS` command option to enable manual log

+Read the Log Rotation section for more details.

 #### Step 5: